 In just a few hours we can transform a dilapidated plot of land into a fresh, natural space, full of green and ready to enjoy for years to come.
 When it comes to installing artificial grass we have tons of experience.

-Throughout our time installing grass in everything from landscaping projects in London to homes, kennels and nurseries all around the South East, we have refined our process.
+We have over 10 years experience in landscaping, home garden, playground and sports projects in London, the South East and throughout the UK.
+This has allowed us to develop expertise and refine the installation process.
 If you want to see how we do it, or want to install artificial grass yourself, we have put together a simple guide to help you.

 Before you start installation make sure you have the following: